slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 "A latte is thicker so it'll keep me warmer."

 I drank it as my head slowly began to hurt.
 The milk was heavy and felt heavy going down, would be heavy on my way home and when I went to bed.
-And when I woke up the heaviness woulc be there to weigh down the rest of my day.
+And when I woke up the heaviness would be there to weigh down the rest of my day.

 "Adrian's not working tonight looks like."